Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I can't imagine what would have caused this level of devastation.
 It goes so far beyond the typical engine failure.
 And how did so much water get into the crankcase, let alone in all the cylinders?
 The green tint suggests coolant.
 Did a prior owner leave the motor unprotected from the elements (there was no air cleaner on the carb) and the water froze?
 Or, was the motor so abused that it failed in multiple areas?
 Did the owner try to keep running it by putting more and more coolant in it, only to have it end up in the crankcase?

-So I went ahead and pulled the engine and transmission (no fluid in the transmission) and dropped it out in the driveway.
+In any case, plans are changed, and the engine and transmission are now recycle material.
+So I went ahead and pulled them (no fluid in the transmission) and dropped it out in the driveway.
 After a brief period of mourning I girded up my loins and considered my options.
 Now I have to decide if I want to go LS, or put something Pontiac in it, like maybe a 389.

 In the meantime, it's time to tackle the rust.